PKU-RL/DGN/README.md

 ### Applications

 DGN is simple and effcient.
 It emprically outperforms many state-of-art algorithms.
 DGN is applicable to many real applications.
-DGN has bee applied to traffic signal control by researchers ([CoLight: Learning Network-level Cooperation for Traffic Signal Control](https://arxiv.org/abs/1905.05717)).
+DGN has been applied to:
+* **Traffic signal control** by researchers from Penn State ([CoLight: Learning Network-level Cooperation for Traffic Signal Control](https://arxiv.org/abs/1905.05717)).

+We expect DGN will be widely applied to many more multi-agent applications.

 ### Issues